-When reasoners are consciously aware that their mental model of a phenomenon is incomplete, incoherent, or inconsistent, they will try to come up with an explanation to augment their model.
+When reasoners realize that the information they have is incomplete, incoherent, or inconsistent, they will try to construct an explanatory mental model.
 A plausible explanation is likely to imply changes to beliefs.
 Those changes may be minimal or they may be drastic — either way, the explanation forces individuals to consider novel entities, properties, or relations, which in turn can be used to make predictions about the world.

 A series of studies by Johnson-Laird, Girotto, Legrenzi, and Khemlani show that reasoners spontaneously generate explanations when they detect inconsistencies, and that they use those explanations in systematic ways: their explanations help reasoners refute and weaken general claims.
 The results contravene the notion of “minimalism” first proposed by William James.
 He argued that when people detect an inconsistency, they change their beliefs in the most minimal way possible.
 Studies, however, show that people are willing to make broad changes to their beliefs — so broad, in fact, that an available explanation makes it less likely that reasoners will judge inconsistent statements as being inconsistent.